So you are thinking of selling or buying a property on Alonissos Αλόννησος - Alonnisos...?

 Buyers do not pay Greek Key Properties a fee.
 The service is entirely free.
 Sellers fees are based as either a percentage of the sale price and or a fixed fee and agreed upon by both parties in writing/email or verbally before the property transaction takes place (often a confirmation email of the terms).

 Sometimes a mutual agreement during the negotiation process is made by all parties concerned.

 Facts to know:

 Greek Real-Estate Agents often directly represent both the buyer and seller.
-At Greek Key Properties being a non Real Estate Agent, only represents the seller but will assist the seller and buyer in the entire process of the selling and buying procedure.
+At Greek Key Properties being a non Real Estate Agent, only represents the seller but will assist the buyer in the entire process & buying procedure too.
 This helps the vendor to have the confidence that all the elements are taken care of and assures the purchaser that their hands will be held all the way.

 The above is just a guide and by no means definitive.
 Greek Key Properties has just provided this guide to inform and help with the sale and purchase of property on Alonissos.
 Greek Key Properties believes at the time of writing this and that the descriptions of properties, statements, and services to be true and will not be held responsible or accountable for any loss or damages because of misrepresentation by Greek Key Properties or of the Greek laws and procedures that are constantly changing.
 Your legal representation will guide you through all the various steps at the time, as and when.